 The mileage limit varies from lender to lender.
 However, if you want to get an auto refinance loan with bad credit and high mileage, you’ll need to shop around and ask about limits.

-The reason lenders are hesitant about refinancing auto loans on high-mileage vehicles is because such vehicles pose an extra risk.
+The reason lenders are hesitant about refinancing auto loans on high-mileage vehicles is because such vehicles pose an additional risk.
 As someone with bad credit, the lender may already view you as a risky borrower.
-But if your car is coming up on 200,000 miles, the lender might wonder if the car will outlast the loan.
+If your car is coming up on 200,000 miles, the lender might wonder if the car will outlast the loan.

-3 steps to getting an auto refinance loan with bad credit and high mileage
+Three steps to getting an auto to refinance loan with bad credit and high mileage

-Now that you understand what you’re up against, it’s important to have a plan that you can execute to improve your chances of scoring a better loan.
+Now that you understand what you’re up against, it’s crucial to have a plan that you can execute to improve your chances of scoring a better loan.

 1. Don’t refinance at all

-Before you start shopping around for an auto refinance loan, consider asking your current lender if they’d be willing to negotiate the terms of your current loan.
+Before you start shopping around for an auto refinance loan, consider asking your current lender if they’d be willing to negotiate the terms of your existing loan.

 If you’ve been responsible and made on-time payments while improving your credit, you may be surprised to find a listening ear.
 Don’t go into the discussion with high expectations, though.

-While lenders typically don’t want to lose customers to the competition, they may still be unwilling to change your loan terms, especially if your credit score hasn’t improved since you first took out the loan.
+While lenders typically don’t want to lose customers to the competition, they may still be unwilling to change your loan terms.
+This is especially true if your credit score hasn’t improved since you first took out the loan.